 In software development and testing, a lot of strain is put on improving technical skills.
-Getting the latest and greatest certifications, staying current with IoT testing and TDD/BDD, or learning a new programming language.
+Getting the latest and greatest certifications, staying current with IoT testing and TDD (Test Driven Development)/ BDD (Behavior Driven Development), or learning a new programming language.
 All of these are likely to come to mind for ways to develop new skills, stand out in your department, and have a bigger impact.

-In addition to technical professional development, QA managers and test leads must work on their ability to create a valuable, creative team.
-That happens through a mix of understanding one’s own role, knowing when to step back and when to step in, and spreading the responsibilities and benefits of leadership.
+In addition to technical professional development, QA managers and test leads must work on their ability to create a valuable, creative test team.
+This requires an understanding of one’s own role, knowing when to step back and when to step in, and spreading the responsibilities and benefits of leadership.

 Don’t require testers to wait for permission

 Even though being a self-starter is a valuable trait in the workforce, someone who waits for permission is still more common than someone who gives themselves permission.

 What a QA engineer wishes he could change might be procedural, or something to do with how collaboration occurs with development.
 Within reason, he or she should feel able to simply make the change.
 It’s better to encourage testers to try new things and risk that they fail, rather than require that they come to you with every single new suggestion.